PraviMyl/SA-ESegNet_water/README.md

 SA-ESegNet is a deep learning framework designed for accurate segmentation of arbitrary-shaped water regions in complex aerial imagery.
 The proposed architecture incorporates a **Shadow Attention Module (SAM)** to handle shadow-induced ambiguities, effectively improving water segmentation performance.

-## Features

-* Shadow-aware water region segmentation.
-* Attention-based enhancement for improved feature representation.
-* Transfer learning using a pre-trained model.
-* Fine-tuning on target datasets for improved generalization.
-* Designed to handle complex aerial scenes with varying illumination and shadow conditions.

 ## Project Structure

 ```text